clojurists-together/clojuriststogether.org/content/news/2020/q3-2020-funding-announcement.md

 ### Why is this project important to the Clojure community?

 Clojure is a data-oriented language and we should have a solid fully data-driven schema library too!
 Besides validation and value transformations, we should be able transform, persist, generate and infer schemas just like normal data.
-Malli tries to be  develop-friedly library to companion to other data-driven libs like EQL, Bidi, HoneySQL, Hiccup, Integrant, Reagent and Reitit.
+Malli tries to be  develop-friendly library to companion to other data-driven libs like EQL, Bidi, HoneySQL, Hiccup, Integrant, Reagent and Reitit.

-Malli has an open development model, design decions are discussed in slack (#malli) and in GitHub issues.
+Malli has an open development model, design decisions are discussed in slack (#malli) and in GitHub issues.
 Not a top goal, but eventually, Malli should be spec-compatible.

 Despite being pre-alpha, malli has 21 contributors, 391 stars on github and 54k+ downloads on Clojars.